bramedg/cottontail/README.md

   -d '{"item":"carrot","quantity":12}'
 ```

-If a `replyRoutingKey` is configured, the response will contain the reply message.
+If a `rpc` is set to true, the response will contain the reply message or time out after a specified amount of time.
 If no reply is expected, you'll get:

 ```json
 { "status": "OK" }
 ```

+If roles are defined, a JWT token is expected to passed in the Authorization header.
+It should contain the username, audience, roles (as a comma seperated string), and audience == 'cottontail'.

 ---